What Is a 401(k)?

 Key Takeaways

-• A 401(k) plan is a company-sponsored retirement account to which employees can contribute income, while employers may match contributions.
+• A 401(k) plan is a company-sponsored retirement account in which employees can contribute a percentage of their income.
+Employers often offer to match at least some of these contributions.

 • There are two basic types of 401(k)s—traditional and Roth—which differ primarily in how they're taxed.